eliasrosales88/Nodepop/README.md

 In mongo folder you need to open de terminal and run:
 `./bin/mongod --dbpath ./data/db --directoryperdb`

-After that you need to open a new terminal and execute `./bin/mongo` to run the mongo client
+Optionally: You can open a new terminal and execute `./bin/mongo` to run the mongo client

+**To run the project** In the root folder of the project you need to run:

+For linux and Mac use:
+`npm run dev`

+For windows use:
+`npm run devwin`

 ---
 # API documentation
+*To get the best of the API documentation you can go to the next url to have live documentation provided by iodocs* `http://localhost:3000/apiv1/doc` this will redirect to port **3001**
+To go back you can go to the root of 3001 and you will be redirected.

 **GET** `apiv1/adverts`
-Returns all adverts
+Returns a list of all adverts

 ---
-**GET** `apiv1/:id`
+**GET** `apiv1/adverts/:id`
 Returns one advert
 Example
 `/apiv1/adverts/5d434b17654a87360c120d19`